 - Scrum—A framework in which people can address complex adaptive problems while delivering products of the highest possible value.

-- Kanban—A method for managing the creation of products with an emphasis on continual delivery while not overburdening the development team.
+- Kanban—A method for managing the creation of products with an emphasis on continuous delivery while not overburdening the development team.
 Like Scrum, Kanban is a process designed to help teams work together more effectively.

 - Scaled Agile Framework (SAFe)—A set of organization and workflow patterns intended to guide enterprises in scaling lean and agile practices.
 SAFe is one of a growing number of frameworks that seek to address the problems encountered when scaling beyond a single team.